roaminro/articles/cl34xev3201tmqbnvha2g5ikr.md

 ## Summary
 Alright, so we just saw how to upload a smart contract to the Koinos blockchain, the first 2 steps only need to be done once.
 Once your wallet is setup with some `tKoin` on it, you can iterate your development super quickly by simply using the `upload` command of the CLI.
 As you can see, you can start creating and interacting with a smart contract in literally just minutes!
 You don't need to build any frontend or you don't need to create additional scripts, the Koinos CLI is all you need!
+One last thing, as you saw, to upload our smart contract, we only had to use our Mana, which means that we didn't have to spend any money to upload it, FREE SMART CONTRACTS 🤯🤯🤯